-Regular cervical screening detects abnormal cell changes in the cervix early on, before cancer has had a chance to develop.
+Regular cervical screening can detect early cell changes in the cervix before cancer has developed.

 How common are abnormal results?

-Nine out of 10 screening results are normal.
-Around one in 20 show mild cell changes.
-For most women with abnormal results, the cells will go back to normal without treatment.
-If your results show abnormal cells, you will be sent for screening every six months to monitor the cells.
-You will only be given treatment if the cells do not go back to normal.
+Nine out of 10 cervical screening results are normal and approximately one in 20 show mild cell changes.
+For most women with changes in the cells of the cervix, the cells will go back to normal without treatment.

 It is extremely rare for cancer to be diagnosed from a cervical screening test.
 Less than one in 1,000 test results show invasive cancer.